Looking for a way to boost your brain power? Why not learn a foreign language?

 10. Native Materials

 Once you’ve learned the basics of your target language, it’s time to start introducing native materials into your study time.
 The great news is that many native materials are absolutely free.
-Most foreign newspapers have websites, libraries often have sections devoted to movies or audiobooks in foreign languages, and you can stream foreign language music from free radio stations or services like Grooveshark.
-Here’s a great list of foreign language newspapers.
+Most foreign newspapers have websites, libraries often have sections devoted to movies or audiobooks in foreign languages, and you can stream foreign language music from free radio stations.

 Bonus Resource: iTalki